ourcodingclub/ourcodingclub.github.io/_posts/2017-03-15-mixed-models.md

 **Reminder**: a factor is just any categorical independent variable.

 Above, we used `(1|mountainRange)` to fit our random effect.
-Whatever is on the right side of `|` operator is a factor and referred to as a "grouping factor" for the term.
+Whatever is on the right side of the `|` operator is a factor and referred to as a "grouping factor" for the term.

 **Random effects (factors) can be crossed or nested** - it depends on the relationship between the variables.
 Let's have a look.